serverlessworkflow/specification/specification/README.md

  extension context attributes.

 The 'timeout' property defines the time duration from the invocation of the event state.
-If the defined events have not been received during this time, the state should transition to the next state or end workflow execution (if it is an end state).
+If the defined events have not been received during this time, the state should transition to the next state or end the workflow execution (i.e., if it is an end state).

 #### <a name="eventstate-eventactions"></a> Event State: Event Actions